donmik/buddypress-xprofile-custom-fields-type/readme.txt

 Add more custom fields type to extended profiles in buddypress: Birthdate, Email, Web, Datepicker, Custom post type, Multi custom post type, checkbox acceptance, image field and type field.
 We add now a new visibility setting 'Nobody' to create fields hidden to all members of buddypress.
 Works with <a href="http://wordpress.org/plugins/buddypress-xprofile-custom-fields-type/" title="BP Profile Search">BP Profile Search plugin</a> searching birthdate and age range.
-If you need more fields type, you are free to add them yourself or request us at info@atallos.com.
+If you need more fields type, you are free to add them yourself or request us at donmik@gmail.com.

-<a href="http://www.atallos.com" title="Atallos Cloud">www.atallos.com</a>

 = Features =
 * Add Birthdate field.